University of North Carolina Athletics

 NATIONAL PLAYERS OF THE YEAR

-• Including Faasse, Ford, Humphrey and Strand, 61 Tar Heels have won National Player/Athlete-of-the-Year awards in 14 sports, a total of 73 times.
+• Including Shamel and Humphrey, 62 Tar Heels have won National Player/Athlete-of-the-Year awards in 15 sports a total of 75 times.

-• National Players of the Year by sport: women’s soccer (19 players in 26 seasons), men’s basketball (11 players in 13 seasons), field hockey (seven players in 10 seasons), baseball (four), women’s lacrosse (four players in five seasons), men’s lacrosse (three), women’s tennis (three), women’s basketball (two), and women’s diving (one), men’s golf (three), football (one), men’s soccer (one), men’s track and field (one) and wrestling (one).
+• National Players of the Year by sport: women’s soccer (19 players in 26 seasons), men’s basketball (11 players in 13 seasons), field hockey (seven players in 10 seasons), baseball (four), women’s lacrosse (four players in six seasons), men’s lacrosse (three), women’s tennis (three), women’s basketball (two), and women’s diving (one), men’s fencing (one), men’s golf (three), football (one), men’s soccer (one), men’s track and field (one) and wrestling (one).

-• In addition to 73 NPOY awards, Tar Heels have won 31 positional awards in football, men’s and women’s lacrosse, women’s soccer and baseball.
-In 2024-25, Jake Knapp was the National Pitcher of the Year, Chloe Humphrey was the Attacker of the Year in women’s lacrosse and Sam Forrest was the Defender of the Year in women’s lacrosse.
+• In addition to 75 NPOY awards, Tar Heels have won 33 positional awards in football, men’s and women’s lacrosse, women’s soccer and baseball.
+In 2025-26, Chloe Humphrey was the attacker of the year in women’s lacrosse and Brady Wambach was the co-midfielder of the year in men’s lacrosse.

 ACC PLAYERS OF THE YEAR